wi-fighters/09-uib-content-ul-natalialexandra/README.md

-# Basic HTML Exercises
+# UI Basics

 ## Unordered Lists

 **Instructions**:

+* Declare the DOC type, add the root element and add the basic document structure which includes the `head` of the HTML doc and `body`
-Wrap the shopping list in the HTML file with an **unordered list**.
+* Wrap the shopping items in the HTML file with an **unordered list**.
+* Wrap each item in a list tag.